arangodb/docs/3.7/deployment-kubernetes-deployment-resource.md

 When a Pod starts and the probe fails, Kubernetes will try failureThreshold times before giving up.
 Giving up means the Pod will be marked Unready.
 Defaults to 3.
 Minimum value is 1.

+### `spec.<group>.allowMemberRecreation: bool`

+<small>Introduced in: v1.2.1 (kube-arangodb)</small>

+This setting change member recreation logic based on group:
+- For Sync Masters, Sync Workers, Coordinator and DBServers determines if member can be recreated in case of failure (default true)
+- For Agents and Single this value is hardcoded to False and value provided in spec is ignored.

 ### `spec.<group>.tolerations: []Toleration`